A USB cable bug for only $6.74…

 Additional factors fueling electronic surveillance in business.…

-• Increased competitive pressures placed on employees, consultants and businesses force ethics bending.
+- Increased competitive pressures placed on employees, consultants and businesses can lead to unethical behavior.

-• Media glorification presents spying as sexy and justifiable.
+- Media often glorifies spying, presenting it as sexy and justifiable.

-• Since the 60’s, spy toys and games have been actively promoted to children as being fun and acceptable.
-More children have grow up thinking spying is normal.
+- Since the 1960s, spy toys and games have been actively promoted to children as being fun and acceptable.
+More children have grown up thinking spying is normal.

 If you are a private individual, finding bugs and spy cameras yourself will likely be a futile effort.
 Try this first.

 Buying cheap (or not so cheap) surveillance detection gadgets is not recommended either.
-The end result of do-it-yourself efforts often amounts to less privacy, due to the false sense of security these devices give the amateur detectorist.
+The end result of do-it-yourself efforts often amounts to a false sense of security, leading to less privacy for the amateur detectorist.
 Once you are sure electronic surveillance is the problem, hiring an experienced private investigator may be the best solution to solving personal (low-level) electronic surveillance problems.
 Feel free to contact me for a recommendation.

 One area where personal do-it-yourself detective work is useful and encouraged, is the detection of spycams.
 Spy cameras hidden in expectation of privacy areas (restrooms, changing rooms, showers, etc.) need to be identified on-the-spot.
 Fortunately, they can be spotted easily if you know how to look and what to look for.
 Perusing a few spy shop websites to see what is being sold is a good start.
 Then, take an on-line video training course which teaches everything you need to know, quickly.